bmullan-code/cks-course-notes/cluster-setup-and-hardening.md

 ```

 ### Securing the Docker Daemon
-- with access to the docker daemon can delete applications, delete volumes, run their own applications or gain access to the host by running a privilidged container.
+- with access to the docker daemon can delete applications, delete volumes, run their own applications or gain access to the host by running a privileged container.
 - you must secure the docker host eg.
   - disable root users
   - who has access